-Communications and Fundraising
+4.7) Communications and Fundraising

-61. EPF Functions on communications and fundraising: In addition to the communications and fundraising assistant, the Communications and Fundraising Officers has been on board in February 2017 and is playing an active role in drafting the communication and fund raising strategy and plan under direct supervision of EPFO ED.
-In 2017, EPF Fundraising team could collect 1,013,480 USD from 70 companies, of which 69 are from mining companies and 1 from Hydropower company.
+62. EPF Functions on communications and fundraising: In addition to the communications and fundraising assistant, the Communications and Fundraising Officers has been on board in February 2017 and is playing an active role in drafting the communication and fund raising strategy and plan under direct supervision of EPFO ED.
+In 2017, EPF Fundraising team could collect 1,013,480 USD from 70 companies, of which 69 are from mining companies and 1 from hydropower company.
 For communication, the team organized Environmental raising awareness on Wildlife conservation day in March 2017, 1 EPF Magazine was published.
 EPF Stakeholder meeting 2017 is delay and is waiting for EPF Board approval.
 The Communication and Fundraising strategy will be finalized by EPF Board and a specific sub-set of AWPB dedicated for the C&F functions of EPF was created as part of AWPB 2017.

-62. EPF involvement with GoL’s green growth development policy operation (GG-DPO).
+63. EPF involvement with GoL’s green growth development policy operation (GG-DPO).
 As part of the effort to develop and strengthen the environmental financing mechanism for Lao PDR, during January-December 2017, EPF has been taking part to establish clear regulatory framework and instrument to operationalize its eligible revenue sources as listed in Article 66 of the Environment Protection Law 2012 and the revised EPF Decree.
 An additional budget of $200K was proposed to be allocated to EPF C3 from a cancelled component of former DFRM to undertake this work.
-This funding will be used to hire a consultant to help EPF on this work.
+This funding will be used for undertaking research activities to help EPF on this work.

-63. Indicator on funds raised (LENS Component 3.1): As reported in Section III, as of end December 2017, EPF achieved a total of $1,319,822 out of $1,100,000 target from both public and private sources.
+64. Indicator on funds raised (LENS Component 3.1): As reported in Section III, as of end December 2017, EPF achieved a total of $1,319,822 out of $1,100,000 target from both public and private sources.